netgroup/Dreamer-Mininet-Deployer/README.md

 ==============

-Set Environment Variable At The Beginning of mininet_deployer.py
+Set Environment Variable At The Beginning of mininet_deployer.py (vll_path, quagga_exec)

+When you choose the build of Topology from json file, the topology must be saved in topo folder

 When you use networkx the topo's png is saved in topo.png